Pseudo transient continuation and time marching methods for Monge-Ampere type equations: Notation and preliminaries

 \subsection{Preliminary results}

-We first state a result on the well posedness of \eqref{var1h}.
-The $H^1$ error estimate can be inferred from \cite{Bohmer2008}.
-We give a new proof in section \ref{existence}.

-\begin{thm} Let $3\leq l \leq d$ and assume that $u \in W^{l+1,\infty}(\Omega) $ is a strictly convex function, that $\Omega$ is convex with a polygonal boundary and that the spaces $V^h$ have the optimal approximation property \eqref{schum} and satisfy the inverse estimates \eqref{inverse}.
+We first prove that when \eqref{m1} has a smooth strictly convex solution, \eqref{var1h} has a unique local solution and we give error estimates.
+After introducing tools for computations with determinants, we show that a finite element function sufficiently close to a strictly convex finite element function is also strictly convex.
+It follows that the solution $u_h$ of \eqref{var1h} is strictly convex when \eqref{m1} has a smooth strictly convex solution. \begin{thm} Let $3\leq l \leq d$ and assume that $u \in W^{l+1,\infty}(\Omega) $ is a strictly convex function, that $\Omega$ is convex with a polygonal boundary and that the spaces $V^h$ have the optimal approximation property \eqref{schum} and satisfy the inverse estimates \eqref{inverse}.
 Then the problem \eqref{var1h} has a unique solution $u_h$ for $h$ sufficiently small and we have the error estimates

 with a constant $C$ which depends on $u$ but is independent of $h$. \end{thm}